Bridge House is an old miners cottage located in Kettlewell, North Yorkshire.

 With this many bathrooms, you should never be stepping on each others toes.

-Outside has a large lawned garden with a patio area, furniture, as well as an outdoor hot tub, perfect for the summer months.
+Outside has a large lawned garden with a patio area, furniture, perfect for the summer months.

 Off-road parking is available for two cars.